Automattic/vip-cli/docs/RELEASING.md

 1. Verify that all relevant pull requests are merged.

+1. The [changelog](https://github.com/Automattic/vip-cli/blob/trunk/CHANGELOG.md) file in the repository should be [amended](#changelog-generation) to.

 1. Please note the publishing method (see [below](#releasing-a-new-version)).

 1. Determine strategy to [respond to problems post-deployment](#in-case-of-problems).